t04glovern/aws-greener-grass/.blog/device-defender-detect/README.md

 pip install cbor
 ```

 The `/proc` path also needs to be exposed as a local volume resource.
-If you deployed your Greengrass device using the code in [t04glovern/aws-greener-grass](https://github.com/t04glovern/aws-greener-grass) then by default all this configuration would have been done for you.
+If you deployed your Greengrass device using the code in [Greener Grass - Greengrass Device Setup](../device-setup/README.md) then by default all this configuration would have been done for you.
 If you need to perform these steps yourself; navigate to the `Resources` section of your Greengrass Core

 ![Device Defender Detect Resources](img/device-defender-detect-local-resource-01.png)